Vallek/vallek-custom-header/README.md

 ## en readme

-This is a fixed header with animation and drop-down menu I use in several projects.
+This is a fixed header component with animation and drop-down menu I use in several projects.

 It built with vanilla html, css and js so you can put it in any framework/bundler or just use it as it is.